Transference-OperatorHaven/Obsidian-Vault-VtM-MCR/Locations/Elysium.md

-The meeting point of the [[Camarilla]] where passivity is not only encouraged but enforced by the [[Sheriff]].
-Camarilla will meet here to discuss
+The meeting point of the [[Camarilla]] where a non-aggression pact binds the place into conversation.
+Camarilla will meet here to discuss various situations as the need arises.
+It is usually under the ownership of a [[Primogen]].